sybrew/the-seo-framework/readme.txt

 		* Sped up admin JavaScript initialization by combining jQuery overhead calls.
 		* "Floating title placeholders" now move smoother on resize.
 		* The counter type update buttons on taxonomial edit screens no longer stretch to the adjacent input length.
+		* Informational links (e.g. to Google's webmaster pages) are no longer tracked.
 		* Refactored "floating title placeholder"'s code, this means it no longer "glues" every part together based on assumption to perform calculations and placements.
 			/
 			* This made way for new features, it improved performance, and it lowered overall lower maintenance cost.